PeterChauYEG/maps/README.md

 ```

 A note on test coverage: Although 100% would be nice, I prefer to focus on functions and classes.
 Lets skip configuration and boilerplate code for this exercise.

+## Questions
+1. What   new   technologies   did   you   learn   to   complete   this   challenge?

+I learned `react-map-gl` for this challenge.
+It was challenging as I haven't worked with WebGL, and my browser wasn't configured correctly.
+That was quite a timesink...
+Make sure you enable WebGL!
+Otherwise, the library felt similar to other mapping clients.
+This one is much better looking, customizable, and powerful.
+I look forward to learning to better use it.

+2. Was   there   anything   you   found   specifically   challenging   or   time   consuming?

+I had forgotten some of the limitations of working on the web.
+One limitation was by configuration as I mentioned in the previous.
+The other is CORS.
+It took me a bit of time to relearn how we deal with that.
+I ended up proxying TransLink into the WebApp via `package.json`, since I didn't move beyond the development server provided by create-react-app.